 Rapid growth for SaaS businesses is important, not just to scale, but also to demonstrate traction to investors.
 However, B2B SaaS companies invest a massive amount of money in customer acquisition.
 Yet often companies spend far less on renewals and customer success.
 The renewal is where the profit lies.
-Smart companies invest in Customer Success for this reason.

 The worst thing you can do is call a customer and let them know a renewal is due next month when they haven’t heard from you since they bought the product.
 Map out a process outlining when customers will be contacted and what will be covered.
 As a very rough example:

 |Day After||Sales introduces the customer to their Customer Success Manager (CSM).|

 |Two Weeks After||The CSM reviews the customer’s usage of the product and calls with a check-up.|